fablabbcn/fablabbcn-legacy-web/_posts/news-post/2016-09-22-openfabricationday.md

 teaserlatest: blog_loop_latest/openday2small.jpg
 teaserlist: blog_loop_latest/openday2small.jpg
 title: October Open Fabrication Day
-meta: "Friday October 7th from 16h to 20h, come to Fab Lab Barcelona and fabricate!"
+meta: "Friday October 7th from 16h to 20h join us in the Open Fabrication Day at Fab Lab Barcelona.
+There will be robotics and Arduino demos and, of course, open 3D printing and laser cutting."
 author: Maria Ustarroz
 date: 22/09/2016
 category: event